Ingo Schäfer

 Ingo Schäfer (born 20 October 1965) is a German politician for the SPD, trade unionist, and was from 2021 to 2025 member of the Bundestag, the federal parliament.

 Life and politics

 Schäfer was born 1965 in the West German town of Solingen.
 In his youth he worked alongside his father, who was himself a member of the SPD. and was elected directly to the Bundestag in 2021.

-In February 2025, Schäfer lost his seat in Bundestag for district Solingen – Remscheid – Wuppertal II against Jürgen Hardt.
+In February 2025, Schäfer lost his seat in Bundestag for district Solingen – Remscheid – Wuppertal II against Jürgen Hardt while his 25th position on the SPD North Rhine-Westphalia list didn't pull.